 Event-based Kubernetes monitoring eliminates the most common challenges of monitoring ephemeral resources by:

-- Providing insight on underutilized resources to optimize CPU,memory, and more
+- Providing insights on underutilized resources to optimize CPU, memory, and more

 - Storing data for up to two years